What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

-We highlight a related point, which is that CMB lensing power is also highly sensitive to $\omcb$ \cite{Pan:2014xua}.
-As such, lensing features in the CMB power spectra, or the reconstructed CMB lensing data itself, can influence inference of $\omcb$.
+Lensing information also impacts the inference of $\omcb$, which is particularly relevant when combining with BAO data.
 Lensing power increases with increasing $\omcb$, mainly due to the higher matter-to-radiation density ratio when a perturbation mode of a given wavelength crosses the horizon.
 The greater this ratio, the less gravitational potential decay occurs.
 In the \lcdm\ model, the final constraint on $\omcb$ is a balance between fitting early universe effects (such as radiation driving and the associated boost in power), and this lensing-related effect impacting the CMB at later times.
 When $A_{\rm 2pt}$ is marginalized over, so that the lensing information in the CMB power spectra is effectively lost, the dark matter density inferred from the Planck PR3 data is lowered \citep{Planck:2018vyg}.
 We will return to this fact, and its relevance to our findings, in Section~\ref{sec:results}.